-Applicants interested in pursuing a career in massage or a related field must consider all aspects of such an important decision.
-Individuals who want to become a licensed professional in the wellness industry should examine their ability for:
+Applicants interested in pursuing a career in cosmetology or a related field must consider all aspects of such an important decision.
+Individuals who want to become a licensed professional in the beauty industry should examine their ability for:

-- Finger dexterity and a sense of form and artistry. - Enjoying working with all types of individuals and ability to meet client's needs. - Considering working long hours to build a personal clientele to make a desired income. - Making a strong commitment to the educational process and completing the program through graduation. - Learning communication and business skills applicable to the desired position sought. - Knowing that to apply for an instructor's license, if interested, he/she must hold a license for at least three consecutive years prior to applying for the instructor's license.
-See Tennessee Rule 0440-1-6. #5
+- Finger dexterity and a sense of form and artistry. - Enjoying working with all types of individuals and ability to meet client's needs. - Keeping abreast of the latest hair fashions and beauty techniques. - Considering working long hours to build a personal clientele to make a desired income. - Making a strong commitment to the educational process and completing the program through graduation. - Learning communication and business skills applicable to the desired position sought. - Knowing that to apply for an instructor's license, if interested, he/she must hold a license for at least three consecutive years prior to applying for the instructor's license.
+See Tennessee Rule 0440-1-6. #5 - Cosmetology Instructor/Hybrid Cosmetology Instructor-The individual must hold a license for a minimum of three (3) years before they are able to obtain their instructor license.
+This is a requirement by law.

-In addition to the above aspects of a career in the wellness industry, a prospective student should also be aware of the following areas that may impact success:
+In addition to the above aspects of a career in the beauty industry, a prospective student should also be aware of the following areas that may impact success:

-- The work of a licensed professional in massage and related areas can be arduous and physically demanding because of long hours standing with hands at shoulder level, bending to work on all areas of the client's head, etc. - A personal investment may be required for advertising and promotions. - There may be exposure to various chemicals and fumes which may cause allergic reactions. - The practice of safety and sanitation is essential for effective and successful performance within the industry. - Methods of compensation vary and may include straight salary, salary plus commission, straight commission, sliding scale commission, retail commission or independent contracting (renting space and equipment from an existing spa).
+- The work of a licensed professional in cosmetology and related areas can be arduous and physically demanding because of long hours standing with hands at shoulder level, bending to work on all areas of the client's head, bending to complete shampooing or other wet services, etc. Estheticians spend a significant amount of time standing to complete facial services and body treatments, waxing or make-up services.
+Nail technicians will spend long hours sitting at a nail station.
+Instructors spend long hours standing while teaching and walking to monitor their classroom/clinic areas. - A personal investment may be required for advertising and promotions. - There may be exposure to various chemicals and fumes which may cause allergic reactions. - The practice of safety and sanitation is essential for effective and successful performance within the industry. - Methods of compensation vary and may include straight salary, salary plus commission, straight commission, sliding scale commission, retail commission or independent contracting (renting space and equipment from an existing salon).

-This catalog is designed to provide the prospective applicant and the future student with as much information as possible to help you make an informed decision about your desire to become a licensed professional in the wellness industry.
-As you continue to read through this catalog, you will find more information about expectations Sandra Academy has established for student success in regard to our mission, specific program objectives, tuition and other costs, student services, and program policies and procedures that guide you through the process for applying for a professional license and graduating from your chosen program(s).
+This catalog is designed to provide the prospective applicant and the future student with as much information as possible to help you make an informed decision about your desire to become a licensed professional in the beauty industry.
+As you continue to read through this catalog, you will find more information about expectations Sandra Academy has established for student success regarding our mission, specific program objectives, individual programs, tuition and other costs, student services, and program policies and procedures that guide you through the process for applying for a professional license and graduating from your chosen program(s).

 As a Sandra Academy student, you will have many new opportunities coming your way in the next several months.
-It is important to have a strong focus on beginning your program while looking beyond at your graduation horizon and becoming employed in the wellness industry.
+It is important to have a strong focus on beginning your program while looking beyond at your graduation horizon and becoming employed in the beauty industry.
 Learn the art of communicating and working effectively with your team of Sandra Academy professionals.
 Get involved in planned activities and participate in field trips with local businesses, classroom practical challenges, and guest speaker workshops.